Written by:undefined undefined

 Of course, you will want to visit Machu Picchu on your trip to Peru but what about watching native women weaving in the same way that the predecessors have done for over 500 years?
 Or sipping coffee on the same farm where the coffee beans are grown? or riding a slow train through a gorgeous altiplano landscapes?
 Here are some suggestions on how to enjoy Peru from a local perspective and incorporate cultural activities to your tour of Peru.
-From food and drink to artisan traditions and unforgettable train rides, try these recommended activities to get more out of your travels in Peru.
+From food and drink to artisan traditions and unforgettable train rides, try these recommended Peru culture trip activities to get more out of your travels.

 These days, you see Peruvian coffee everywhere from your corner coffee shop to the Starbucks at the airport.
 But where does it come from, exactly, and who's behind the process?
 Delve into Peru's fascinating coffee-growing culture by heading away from the cities and into the country's agricultural heart.

 There are several key coffee-growing regions in Peru.
 One is Chanchamayo, located amid the jungles and the mountains of the Junín region, in central Peru.
 Coffee is also grown in the Southern Highlands, and in the region around Amazonas and San Martin.
 The highest concentration of coffee plantations in northern Peru is around San Ignacio, close to the border of Ecuador.
 There are also coffee growing regions near Santa Teresa on the way to Machu Picchu.
 So how do you access the coffee scene?
 Take a private or small group tour of a coffee farm to see the harvest up close, it's worth your time, even if you have just an extra day or two to spare from Lima or Cusco.
 Of course, it goes without saying that locally produced coffee also makes an excellent souvenir or gift.